 Tycho: You don't even have a handle yet.
 Real gamers have handles.

 Ann: Annarchy.
 I'm Annarchy.

 - Strips portraying MMORPGs tend to use more of the Xtreme Kool Letterz variety.

 - Ben from Loserz is "zombiejuiceYUM".
 Jodie is "p0rnstar6912".
 See this strip.

-- In The Noob, a little girl gets perma-banned by the KKK-like moderators without so much as a word of explanation, when he mistakes her character for the protagonist's, due to them having the same appearance and the same name.
+- In The Noob, a little girl gets perma-banned by the KKK-like moderator without so much as a word of explanation, when he mistakes her character for the protagonist's, due to them having similar (but not identical) appearance and name.

 - The Guild, being a show on the web about gamers, definitely uses this.
 We sort of know the real names of the characters - all but Tink - but they rarely get used in favour of their gamer handles.

 - All of the main protagonists (yes, all 16 of them) of Homestuck have "chumhandles" that they use in their in-universe version of Instant Messager.
 All of them reflect the user's interests, personality or foreshadows their role in the series.
 They also follow a specific pattern of Theme Naming.